 • Move beyond being the hero of your own story to become the author of your own story

-• Craft your narrative and share it in whatever medium speaks to you: music, audio, art, or writing
+• Craft your narrative and share it in whatever medium speaks to you

 • Integrate a traumatic health event into a new and evolving identity

-• Use applied storytelling techniques to strengthen connections between you and your loved ones (and even your care providers)
+• Use applied storytelling techniques to strengthen connections with loved ones and care providers

 • Cultivate resilience to move forward amid uncertainty and fear